 A heat pump has four major components: evaporator, compressor, expansion valve and condenser, and works through a four-step process:

-- At the evaporator, the heat will be transferred from the outside environment to the refrigerant flowing through the system.
-As the refrigerant heats up, it will expand and turn into gas.
+- At the evaporator, heat is transferred from the surrounding environment to the refrigerant flowing through the system.
+As the refrigerant heats up, it expands and turns into a gas.

 - From here, the refrigerant will flow through the compressor before moving to the condenser.

-- Once it reaches the condenser, the refrigerant will release heat into the system, turning it into liquid/vapour.
+- Once it reaches the condenser, the refrigerant releases heat into the system, turning it into a liquid-vapour mixture.

-- At the condenser, the refrigerant will expand through the compression valve before moving back to the evaporator to recirculate through the system, acting as a heat exchanger.
+- At the condenser, the refrigerant expands through the compression valve before returning to the evaporator to recirculate through the system, acting as a heat exchanger.

 The benefits & drawbacks of hot water heat pumps